 Some of the popular wildlife of Khao Sok National Park include the Asian elephant, tiger, tapir, bear, deer, wild boar, mouse deer, barking deer, gaur, and white-handed gibbons.
 It is home to the only known amphibious centipede.
 The king cobra, reticulated python, and flying lizards are some of the reptilian species that people may find intriguing but most would rather not encounter.

 The serenity is what brings most people to Khao Sok National Park.
 The lakes, karsts, and waterfalls lead people to a natural state of relaxation.
 Of course, the heart starts racing if you have the opportunity to experience the Asian elephants, tigers, or sun bears in the wild.

-Canoeing and bamboo rafting are common experiences on the Sok River providing both exercise and scenic views of the national park.
+Canoeing and bamboo rafting are everyday experiences on the Sok River, providing both exercise and scenic views of the national park.
 Local guides can take the more adventurous trekking through the jungle in hopes of experiencing wildlife in a more personal way.

 Khao Sok Highlights

 - Tiger, Asian elephant, and sun bears